Menu

 Secured loans only require some type of asset to be used as security.
 This is usually the case with vehicle finance.
 When you buy a new car on finance, the security is the car.

 If you fail to make repayments, the loan provider has the right to repossess the vehicle.
 It is possible to take out a secured loan using the equity you own in your home as the security asset.
-As an example, if your home is valued at £200,000 and your existing mortgage has £50,000 remaining to be paid, the equity you own would be £150,000.
+For example, if your home is valued at £200,000 and your existing mortgage has £50,000 remaining to be paid, the equity you own would be £150,000.

 This can be beneficial if you need to remortgage to a lower interest rate but find your credit rating is pushing you into a higher risk bracket pushing interest rates higher.